 Cytomorphology

-Microscopic basic diagnostic for hematological, systemic diseases and staging of lymphoma.
+Microscopic basic diagnostic for hematological, systemic diseases and staging of lymphoma in cytomorphology.

 - Bone marrow (Citrate/EDTA)